Integration testing is an essential aspect of software testing that is designed to assess how efficiently different applications integrate together.

 Integration testing strategies allow development teams and IT specialists to detect defects that may be introduced when two or more software modules are integrated, as well as to evaluate the overall fit and function of the combined software elements.

 Integration testing usually occurs after unit testing, which involves the testing of individual modules and units.
-Once it’s been determined that each unit works in isolation, integration testing assesses how all units work when combined.
+Automated Unit Testing Tools are often utilized to determine that each unit works in isolation, following which, integration testing assesses how all units work when combined.

 Integration testing is an incremental process, usually requiring testers to integrate modules one by one and carry out testing each step of the way.